Sustainable Tips for Alsace Christmas Market Road Trip

 Most evenings, a night Watchman accompanied by musicians will tell you stories of Eguisheim’s history.

-The Procession of Lights in honor of St. Lucie typically happens the second weekend of December, though 2021 dates are not announced.
-This is a parade through the town, where you can take a lantern and follow Christkindl and angles in a magical experience.
+The Procession of Lights in honor of St. Lucie will likely happen on December 13, 2023, though the official dates are not announced.
+This is a parade through the town, where you can take a lantern and follow Christkindl and angels in a magical experience.

 Before the market closes for Christmas, there is a live nativity and story experience featuring stories from Hans Christian Andersen.